-You'll find fantastic winter getaways for housekeeping cabins, marked trail systems, delicious home cooked meals and amenities to help you unwind after an invigorating day outdoors.
+You'll find fantastic winter getaways for housekeeping cabins, forest trails, delicious home-cooked meals and amenities to help you unwind after an invigorating day outdoors.

 Experience the beauty of a Northern Ontario winter in Elliot Lake, surrounded by pristine wilderness in the rocky Canadian Shield.
-Peaceful winter trails for cross country skiing are just minutes from the city centre, well groomed and perfect for the beginner or expert.
+Peaceful winter trails for cross country skiing are just minutes from the city centre, well-groomed and perfect for the beginner or expert.
 The Spine Road Trail offers trails up to 15 km in length.
-If you're looking for a something a little thrilling to add to your snow adventure, try the ungroomed back-country trails and roads that follow along the shores of frozen lakes and through old growth forests.
+If you're looking for something a little thrilling to add to your snow adventure, try the ungroomed backcountry trails and roads that follow along the shores of frozen lakes and through old-growth forests.

 Amenities: Rest and warming areas located along the trail

 On-site Parking: Located at Spine Road Beach, Free